It is important to review your life insurance from time to time and particularly if you experience a change in your financial or personal life.

 Secondly, check the date that you pay your premiums for your existing life insurance as most life insurance policies are paid for in advance meaning that you will usually be insured for a month from the last collected payment date.
 If you start your new life insurance policy whilst the old one is still covering you, you'll be paying for two lots of cover in one month.
 If you would prefer to avoid the overlap, you can provide a delayed start date for your new policy so that it picks up where the old one stops.

-If you're coming up to a birthday this might increase your life insurance premium so bear that in mind.
+If you're coming up on a birthday this might increase your life insurance premium so bear that in mind.
 Be careful that you don't leave any gap between the two insurance policies.

 Lastly, ensure that you have all the documents for your new life insurance, either electronically or in paper format stored safely where others can find them.